genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 ![](/img/jane-and-john-doe.png)

-Set two new key values in **site-specific/cfg/genesis-system-definition.kts** to enable the COUNTERPARTY table and COUNTERPARTY_ID field as part of the generic permissions system:
+Set two new key values in **site-specific/cfg/genesis-system-definition.kts** file.
+This enables the COUNTERPARTY table and COUNTERPARTY_ID field as part of the generic permissions system:

 ```kotlin
 item(name = "ADMIN_PERMISSION_ENTITY_TABLE", value = "COUNTERPARTY")